mkantor/please-lang/README.md

 - make it easy to pay off technical debt
 - emit programs that you have confidence in

-The prototype implementation doesn't live up to these aspirations, but hopefully it approaches them over time.
+The current implementation doesn't live up to these aspirations, but hopefully it approaches them over time.

 [^1]: